We will soon be celebrating the most beloved and hated holiday in all of tween and teen-dom: Valentine’s Day.

 Don’t be cliche.

 This does not have to be the only day you talk about love, or sex, or relationships.
 Next week or the week after does not have to be the day you decide to announce all things about love, and how they don’t need a boyfriend/girlfriend because they have Jesus.
-It’s been done many times, and students expect it.
+Students expect it.
 Leave it there.
 You can approach the conversation on this day, however, the cliche is when it is the ONLY time you approach these topics.

-Do use this time to remind students where their identity lies.
+Do use Valentine’s Day to remind students where their identity lies.

 Students need to be constantly reminded about where their identity lies.
 It is stripped down and broken apart daily as they interact with social media, other people, and media in general.
 Now for “V-DAY”, they feel like they should be lovable by someone, anyone.
 Find creative ways next week to let them know Jesus genuinely always loves them, just because He made them in His image.